 What can you tell us about the villa?

 Villa Chamoun was built in 1965 by my grandfather Toufic Selim Chamoun, an inventor, mechanical engineer and industrialist.
-He went to the U.S. and worked at the Ford Motor Company in the 1920s and was heavily influenced by the architecture of Morris Lapidus as well as Frank Lloyd Wright’s style.
+He went to the U.S. and worked at the Ford Motor Company in the 1920s, where he was heavily influenced by the architecture of Morris Lapidus as well as Frank Lloyd Wright’s style.
 He dismantled the stones of the family residence — a stately home built during the Ottoman era — and gave them away to the people of Hasroun.
 He envisioned a modernist home for his family of eight children, which he accomplished.
 Completed in 1965 and inaugurated by the former Lebanese president Camille Chamoun, the villa became a socio-political hub in the north, hosting foreign guests, politicians and dignitaries.
 It was a glamorous destination and brought life to the village and the region.

 How did you come up with the concept?